QuRyu/Reading-List/List.md

+Subsequent content is similar to the book *The Implementation of Functional Languages*.
+Without slides it is almost impossible to see the code.

 23. [Managing Data Classes with Ids](http://blog.originate.com/blog/2015/04/06/managing-data-classes-with-ids/)

 The way data should be represented when each data object from the same case class may or may not have a data field (in the blog this field is id) — wrap the object with another layer which adds the optional data field.